Last Updated on

 We’ve tested quite a few of these devices, and the following reviews will compare ten of our favorites.
 By the end, you should have a good idea of which ones are worth investing in and which ones are better left alone.

 With four interchangeable acrylic lenses, the Carson CP-60 Optical Pro Series head-worn magnifier can magnify from 1.5X up to 3X.
 For protection, a soft case is included so you can carry the lenses with you and not worry about their safety.
 It’s a visor-style headband that features a quick-release button for easy adjustments.
 More importantly, it’s very comfortable.
 We hardly even noticed we were wearing it.
 It’s a bit on the expensive side, but for what you get, we think it provides enough quality to justify the price.
 For instance, one of our favorite features is the LED lamp on the front.
 This one is detachable and it has a magnetic base.
 You can attach it to any metal surface to get light at whatever angle and placement is best.
-Overall, we think it’s pretty hard to beat the performance of the Carson CP-60.
+Overall, we think it’s pretty hard to beat the performance of the Carson CP-60 and rate it as our best headband magnifier.

 If you’re looking for the best headband magnifier for the money, we think it’s hard to beat the value of the MagniPros Magnifier Visor.
 It’s very affordably priced, even though it includes five optical-grade lenses.
 They span from 1.0X to 3.5X magnification and can be interchanged using the simple click and release system that makes it quick and easy to switch lenses.
 Unlike many other models we tested, the MagniPros are a sunglass style unit that we thought was very comfortable to wear and easy to put on.